SCEC-approved locksmith briefing

 Briefings cost of $975 (GST inclusive).
 This includes lunch, morning and afternoon tea.
 Travel and accommodation costs are not included.

-If you are a suitably qualified locksmith and wish to be considered for the SCEC-approved locksmith Scheme, please read the SCEC Approved Locksmith Scheme Policy and submit a completed hard copy application pack to:
+If you are a suitably qualified locksmith and wish to be considered for the SCEC Scheme, please read the SCEC Approved Locksmith Scheme Policy and submit a completed application pack via email to scec@scec.gov.au

 RENEWING SCEC APPROVED LOCKSMITHS

-Applications for renewing SCEC Approved Locksmiths are accepted at any time.
 Renewing SCEC-approved locksmiths are not currently required to attend a briefing to maintain validity; therefore there is no renewal fee.
-Please complete the renewal application form and forward (with the required documentation) to:
+Please complete a renewal application form and email it to scec@scec.gov.au.

-We recommend applications be forwarded to SCEC at least eight weeks prior to your expiry date to ensure continued validity and inclusion on the SCEC-approved locksmith register.
+We recommend applications be forwarded to SCEC 8 weeks prior to your expiry date to ensure continued inclusion on the SCEC-approved locksmith register.

-Note: if a locksmith does not submit a renewal application prior to the expiry of their SCEC approval, the locksmith will need re-apply as a New SCEC-approved locksmith.
+Note: if you do not submit a renewal application prior to the expiry of your endorsement, you will need re-apply as a new SCEC-approved locksmith.